bing-han-dk/maf900-a3/README.md

 The entire process continues rolling forward according to the framework of "seven years of formation + five years of estimation + four years of testing ," resulting in a total of nine complete testing cycles.

+PS (in-class insight): The essential purpose of "using estimation state“ is to use the new error term distribution to hedge the problem of overvaluation (undervaluation) of the high (low) beta portfolios in formation stage.

 #### Ambiguity

 Summary of ambiguities and my replication decisions

-- Portfolio residuals: Paper doesn’t specify; we average stock residuals within each portfolio.

-- Individual beta estimation: Paper unclear on rolling vs. one-time; we use one-time regressions.
+Individual beta estimation: rolling vs. one-time; we use one-time regressions.

-- Portfolio returns: Dollar weighting or share weighting? not fully defined in the paper; we take simple averages of stock returns.
+Portfolio returns: Dollar weighting or share weighting? not fully defined in the paper; we take simple averages of stock returns.

-- Factor data: This paper use Fisher (1966) as market portfolio.
-But for us with using FF factors, the first formation period has no enough data.
-So the first period is allowed to use 42 months, while others still 48 months.
+For the Rp~Rm regression in estimation stage, the authors should give more information.
+Because it relates to the Table 2 results. e.g. We need to calculate the portfolio-level return first.
+During this step, data sample requirement (5 years) can avoid the delisting issues.

 ### Key Logic of estimation stage